nobbru/nobbru/README.md

 ## Hi there 👋

 My name is Bruno Samuel Mussororo, without any longer, let's build awesome things together.
-- I'm a Software developer.
+- I'm a Software Engineer.
 - I'm a UI/UX designer.
 - I'm also very interessed in IoT and Hacking.